flet-dev/website/docs/reference/colors.md

 ### Named colors

 Named colors are the Material Design [theme colors](https://m3.material.io/styles/color/the-color-system/color-roles) and [colors palettes](https://m2.material.io/design/color/the-color-system.html#color-usage-and-palettes).
-They can be set with a string value or using flet.colors module.
+They can either be set with a string value or using the `Colors` or `CupertinoColors` enums.

 ```
 c1 = ft.Container(bgcolor=ft.colors.YELLOW)